vidban/NMap-FEND/README.md

 ## Future Modifications
 - Add choice for establishments.
-- Add other API's like Foursquare and such to provide additional details about a restaurant.
+- Add images of establishment to provide additional details about a restaurant.

 ## Resources Used
 - stackoverflow.com